Do you know how to introduce yourself in English? You’ll learn how today, but first, let me tell you a story about myself when I was learning French.

 Plus, you know me, but maybe I don’t know you!
-And I really would like to know you better.
+And I really would like to get to know you better.

 P.S.
-If you have a few doubts about your CV in English, I have a surprise for you on Thursday, but only if you’re a subscribed member of the Speak English Community.
+If you have any doubts about your CV in English, I will have a surprise for you on Thursday, but only if you’re a subscribed member of the Speak English Community.
 Click here to join us!

 More English lessons!